18. Tips and Tricks for NeoFinder

 As NeoFinder creates a separate catalog data file for each disk that you catalog, this is quite simple.

-select the catalog in the left list of NeoFinder, and use the Reveal in Finder command in the Special menu, or in the contextual menu.
+To do that, select the catalog in the left list of NeoFinder, and use the Reveal in Finder command in the Special menu, or in the contextual menu.

 Then simply send the freshly revealed NeoFinder catalog data file by email, and ask the recipient to drag the file into the his own NeoFinder window, you have guessed it, in the left list in the LIBRARY section, too.
 That is all!